saadeddinne/guessNumberPseudoCode/README.md

             set valRandom in [1 to 10]

                 //loop
+Print :--- Hello to the user and explain rules
+        Input = choose level of difficulty
+        set level
+        if level == very easy
+            set valRandom in [1 to 10]

             do {
                 input = Ask user to give number if number > valRandom